TDArlt/ca-soc/README.md

 ## Installation

-This website is created with quasar, see https://quasar.dev/ After setting up a quasar dev environment, you can use `quasar dev` for testing or `quasar build` for creating the final website.
+This website is created with quasar, see https://quasar.dev/ After setting up a quasar dev environment and running `npm install`, you can use `quasar dev` for testing or `quasar build` for creating the final website.

 URLs and other access-relevant information is
 1) Compiled in the source (URLs)